borisdev/bertopic-easy/README.md

 2. The second intent is to show case a simple, but effective, hybrid approach that combines embeddings and LLM completions for topic modeling.

-## Anecdotal observation motivating this library
+## Anecdotal observations motivating this library

 -   [BERTopic](https://maartengr.github.io/BERTopic/index.html) is one of the
     premier libraries for topic modeling, but its complicated and its default